alilkuizon/QMLWebLoaderApp/README.md

 # QML Web Loader

 This application loads qml files served in webservers.
-A local host webserver can be run using the Simple Web Server repo found here:
+Developed and tested in Ubuntu 24.04.
+Build Process only supports Ubuntu

-https://github.com/alilkuizon/SimpleWebServer
+A local host webserver can be run using the Simple Web Server repo found here: https://github.com/alilkuizon/SimpleWebServer

 ## Setup Instructions